EHCP appeal reasons — the platform drafts your grounds of appeal | EHCP Clarity

 Common mistakes in grounds of appeal

-• Using vague language ('the LA is wrong') without explaining why the specific reasons given are incorrect
+• Using vague language ('the local authority is wrong') without explaining why the specific reasons given are incorrect

 • Focusing on emotional impact rather than the legal test and the evidence